 At the end of this sensory processing and autism course, you will be able to:

-- Describe the range of sensory processing difficulties observed in autism
+- Describe the range of sensory processing differences observed in autism

-- Explain how sensory processing problems in autism impact on an individual’s emotional and behavioural responses
+- Explain how sensory processing differences in autism impact on an individual’s emotional and behavioural responses

 - Outline the neuroscience foundations involved in arousal, regulation and sensory processing